 The Federal Bureau of Investigation (FBI) has observed that the financial services sector in the US has seen a rise in credential stuffing attacks, which account for 41% of all the security incidents affecting the sector between 2017 and 2019.
 The FBI further notes that businesses lose an average of $6 million per year to credential stuffing attacks.
-These losses do not even include the costs associated with fraud—which include remediation and notifying customers—apart from customer churn, downtime, and damage to brand image.
+These losses do not even include the costs associated with these attacks—which include remediation and notifying customers—apart from customer churn, downtime, and damage to brand image.

 Data breaches and reuse of username-password combinations fuel credential stuffing attacks